abedoyan/WebGl2-2D-Animation/README.md

 3) Enter ```python -m http.server``` in your terminal
 4) Navigate to http://localhost:8000/mp2.html

 The final program will have buttons to choose which animation to show.
-Examples of some the animations included are below.
+Examples of some of the animations included are below.

 # Spinning and shrinking Illini logo: